For urgent consular assistance call

 In the past, clashes between security forces and armed groups have happened:

-Further unrest may occur.
+Further unrest may occur at any time.

 More information:

 The area of Southern Serbia bordering Kosovo has unexploded landmines and other remnants of war.
-Only use well known roads or paths.
+Only use well-known roads or paths.

 To reduce your risk of crime: